nmahlangu/NickDB/README.md

 NickDB
 ======
-NickDB is a relational database based on Harvard Computer Science 165's semester-long database project.
+PersonalDB is a relational database based on Harvard Computer Science 165's semester-long database project.

 List of differences
 ===================
-- NickDB does not support multiple clients and therefore does not use a threadpool
+- PersonalDB does not support multiple clients and therefore does not use a threadpool